petrichorica/comp522-project/README.md

 ## What we did in this project
 "RiverTrail" directory contains the original implementation of River Trail library.
 The code is fetched from https://github.com/IntelLabs/RiverTrail.
 We did minor changes to the code:
 - Added `console.log` to the code to print the compiled OpenCL code.
-- Fix the incorrect formula in the `nbody-webgl` example.
+- Fixed the incorrect formula in the `nbody-webgl` example.

 "web-workers" directory contains the implementation of experiments using web workers.